JoshLmao/ArtifactAPI.NET/README.md

 ## License & Contributions

 This repo is available under the MIT license.
-I welcome and and all contributions too ;)
+I welcome any and all contributions too ;)

 ## Donations